Getting Started

 $ mvn clean install -Dtransifex.token="<your-token>"

 All the APIs require to be authenticated.
-So the value “your-token” must be replaced by your generate token, see how to get this token on Transifex.
+So the value “your-token” must be replaced by your generated token, see how to get this token on Transifex.

 Command if you are behind a proxy server: